You Have the Same Life That Jesus Had on the Earth Pt. 2

 Four weeks after Neil Armstrong made “one giant leap for mankind,” the Woodstock music festival was winding down its last night, and I was attending my third evening service with real people.

 Real people, as in genuine, caring individuals who appeared to accept me as someone searching for something I didn’t have, but couldn’t define or explain.
 Just 17, full of anger, fear, and resentment towards women.
 A resentment based, in part, on my relationship with my mother, now out of the house.
-For which I was glad.
+For which I was, at that time, glad.

 Pastor Kline led us in a few songs, took the offering, and gave the evening message.
 To this day I don’t remember one word of what he preached.
 What I do remember was him doing something at the end of his sermon that he hadn’t done the previous two Sunday evenings: he gave an invitation for anyone wanting to invite Christ into their lives, to raise their hand.